-Though there is a public transportation system, most people choose to drive so that they can maximize their time to get to all the multitude of attractions that the area affords.
+Though there is a public transportation system, we strongly urge guests to bring a car so that they can maximize their time to get to all the multitude of attractions that the area affords.
 A 10 minute drive to the Mill Valley town can be a 30 minute downhill hike instead.
 The same amount of times will get you to Stinson Beach or Muir Beach.
 Hiking and biking is a great way to enjoy this area fully.
 Getting there is often the highlight of our guests visit.

 Please kindly read the reviews.
 They will give you a better sense of what the place is like for guests.

 After parking your car in your own parking space, you enter through your own private entrance gate onto your own private patio.
-Though guests can enjoy their two dedicated outdoor spaces, the brick patio where you can grill your meals on your supplied gas grill or the wood deck which affords the eastern bay views, our guests have often sat sipping coffee or wine on our main deck which overlooks Mill Valley, the northern San Francisco Bay waters, the hills of Berkeley and Oakland to Mount Diablo, a hundred miles away.
-Guests can ramble throughout the grounds picking fruit from the pear and loquat trees when in season or gather herbs like rosemary, sage, oregano, thyme or mint from the gardens for their meals.
+Though guests can enjoy their two dedicated outdoor spaces, the brick patio is where you can grill your meals on your supplied gas grill or chill out on the wood deck which affords the endless eastern bay views.
+Our guests have often sat sipping coffee or wine on our main deck which overlooks Mill Valley, the northern San Francisco Bay waters, the hills of Berkeley and Oakland to Mount Diablo, a hundred miles away.
+Guests can ramble throughout the grounds picking fruit from the pear, lemon and loquat trees when in season or gather herbs like rosemary, sage, oregano, thyme or mint from the gardens for their meals.